watchernyu/spinningup-drl-prototyping/readme.md

 module load anaconda3
 module load cuda/9.0 glfw/3.3 gcc/7.3 mesa/19.0.5 llvm/7.0.1
 ```
 Then you can proceed to perform the same installation process.
 Except that you need the linux mujoco files.
 You can install filezilla: https://filezilla-project.org/ and use it to transfer files between your machine and the hpc.
+To connect to the hpc via Filezilla, open the site manager (its icon is typically at the top left corner of the window), add a new site: set Host = `hpc.shanghai.nyu.edu`, port = `22`, protocol: `SFTP`, Logon Type:`Normal`, and enter your NYU credentials.
+Later on you can also add bookmarks so that you can easily go to certain commonly-used locations on the hpc.
+You can also use quickconnect.

 After you installed everything, use this command to start an interactive shell on a non-login node:
 `srun -p aquila --pty --mem  5000 -t 0-01:00 bash`